JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_2004_Spring.md

 ## News from Eastern Europe...The Continuing Adventure

-By David Kantor, Chair, International Committee
+By _David Kantor_, Chair, International Committee

 The statement of purpose in the Fellowship constitution says that our organization is dedicated to creating interest in the revelation “through the medium of fraternal association.”
 I am increasingly viewing the international work as a work of social architecting—identifying individuals with leadership position and/or potentials and creating a social context in which they can get to know each other and develop working relationships.